MalloZup/alba/README.md

 # Alba

-Using terraform and chromedriver plus cucucumber for testing a webui application.

 ![alba](help/alba.jpg)

+Using terraform and saltstack for provisioning and deploy.
+Alba will use module for adding tools to your testing automation.

+Ctl module:
+Ruby and cucumber chromedriver for testing a webui application.

 ## Install